anreitersimon/Medbrain-Tutorial/STEP4.md

-# Step 4 - Building the Application Flow
+# Step 4 - Building the Application Structure

 ## Prerequisites
 Finished [Step 2](STEP2.md) of this Tutorial.